Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Conclusions

-Finally, the paper has provided initial recommendations on which regression models are best suited to which type of interval-valued data sets, based on their features as outlined above.
-This is complemented by generic insights, such as generally better model prediction observed for interval sets with narrow range or condensed interval placement.
-Analyses have shown that the PM~\cite{souza2017parametrized} method and the LM~\cite{sun2015linear} method (with its weaker set of restrictions, i.e., LM$_w$) are the most suitable regression approaches in many cases -- including where intervals are skinny, puffy or a mix thereof.
+Finally, as alluded to above, we have leveraged the empirical results to provide recommendations on which regression models are best suited to which type of IV data sets, based on the data's features, such as whether intervals strongly overlap, are narrow or wide, etc. This is supported by complementary insights, such as generally better model prediction observed for IV sets with narrow range or condensed interval placement.
+Further, in this paper, we have provided open-source software which--for the first time--offers access to the suite of IV regression approaches for facilitating adoption and replication.

+In summary, analyses have shown that the PM~\cite{souza2017parametrized} and the LM~\cite{sun2015linear} methods (with its weaker set of restrictions, i.e., LM$_w$) are the most suitable regression approaches in many cases including where intervals are skinny, puffy or a mix thereof.
 The constrained variant of the LM model~\cite{sun2015linear}, LM$_c$ also performs equally well in many cases.
-However, when intervals are all densely placed and overlapping, other existing methods, such as CRM~\cite{neto2008centre}, CCRM~\cite{neto2010constrained}, and MinMax~\cite{billard2002symbolic} may turn into suitable estimation approaches, offering both relatively simple implementation and computation.
+However, when intervals are densely placed or some overlapping/mixed, other existing methods, such as CRM~\cite{neto2008centre}, CCRM~\cite{neto2010constrained}, and MinMax~\cite{billard2002symbolic} may turn into suitable estimation approaches, offering both relatively simple implementation and efficient computation.
 In such instances, it is desirable to verify if the CRM~\cite{neto2008centre} and MinMax~\cite{billard2002symbolic} methods maintain consistency of the bounds.
 Certainly, maintaining this coherence automatically, such as by the PM, LM, and CCRM methods, tends to require more execution time.
-The latter may be particularly relevant as the number of variables increases.
+The latter may be relevant as the number of variables increases.

-With increasing popularity of interval-valued data -- to capture uncertainty and true range in data -- being able to analyse and derive the important insights available from these data using AI becomes an increasingly important topic.
-The substantial body of work advancing regression for interval-valued data over the last ten years, and advances such as those put forward in this paper, provide the foundation for leveraging intervals more generally in AI.
+With increasing popularity of IV data, being able to analyse and derive the important insights available from these data using AI becomes an increasingly important topic.
+The substantial body of work advancing IV regression over the last ten years, and advances such as those put forward in this paper, provide the foundation for leveraging intervals more generally in AI.
 Substantial work remains, from further refining our capacity for communicating resulting insights to advancing our modelling techniques, such as to non-linear approaches.